Cap32/react-input-component/README.md

 To resolve this problem, you could change the DOM value directly, or add a special `updateKey` prop.

 `updateKey` helps Input component to decide to update.
-If `updateKey` changes, the DOM value would change.
+If `updateKey` changes, form data changes.

 ```js
 import React, { Component } from 'react';